bradtraversy/feedback-app/README.md

 ---

-## This is the bugfix branch of the repository
+## 🐛 This is the bugfix branch of the repository

-This branch aims to address the bugs found by students taking the course and provides fixes and solutions.
+This branch aims to address the bugs and issues found by students taking the course and provides fixes and solutions.

-### 🐛 Bugs found so far
+### Issues found so far

 - [FeedbackContext.js](src/context/FeedbackContext.js#L62)
   No need to spread data and item as we have the id in the data response from our